Rent Control Passes in Washington Goes To Governor

-A rent-control bill limiting rent increases throughout Washington State has now passed both the Senate and House but with different amounts and conditions, according to reports.
+A rent-control bill limiting rent increases throughout Washington State has now passed both the Senate and House and goes to the governor for signature, according to reports.

 Supporters say the rent legislation would give predictability to tenants who could be forced out of their homes by steep hikes, while still giving room for landlords to impose increases.